Moving Interstate Perth

 9) Let people know!

-As well as letting friends and family know your new address do not forget to inform utility companies, the council, the DVLA etc.
+As well as letting friends and family know your new address do not forget to inform utility companies, your bank, the Department of Transport etc.

-You should contact the Royal Mail to have your post redirected.
+You should contact the Australia Post to have your post redirected.
 This can be done for a small fee and will help to ensure that you do not miss any important communications.

 Moving house can be a stressful business but it does not have to be.
 Use the checklist above to help you on your way to a stress free move!